 *If you are a journalist and are interested in English Language Teaching Statistics please do not hesitate to get in touch with us directly for more information

 Alongside our analysis we conducted a survey of qualified and aspiring English language teachers.
 Through this process we have compiled the most up-to-date information on the English language market as a whole.

-- How COVID has impacted TEFL Teachers’ Journey
+- How COVID has impacted TEFL teachers’ journeys

 1. The value of the English language teaching market

-An impressive 20% of the Earth’s population are English speaking learners— that’s an estimated 1.5 billion people.
-It’s the world’s most commonly studied foreign and it is spoken in more than 100 countries.
-No wonder there are so many TEFL positions available across the globe.
-As the world population grows the number of people looking to study English increases steadily.
+An impressive 20% of the Earth’s population are English language learners— that’s an estimated 1.5 billion people.
+It’s the world’s most commonly studied foreign language and it is spoken in more than 100 countries.
+No wonder there are so many TEFL jobs available across the globe.
+As the world population grows, the number of people looking to study English increases steadily.

 In the UK, the ELT market creates £1.4 bn annually by 550,000 international students who travel to study English.
-This market create 35,000 jobs for TEFL teachers in the UK.
+This market creates 35,000 jobs for TEFL teachers in the UK.

 In South Africa, the English teaching market was worth R870,198,781 (US$65,104,587) in 2018.

 Teachers and students travel around the globe to teach and learn English.
 With the ease of travel and technology advances, it has become easier to connect with people around the world.

 As the world becomes a more mobile population, instances for travelling for work and pleasure have increased.
 There were 4.2 billion air transport journeys in 2018 alone— that’s a 263% increase from 2000.